sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

 ## 5. Productionize the process

 Now that you're happy with the code intelligence on your repository, you need to make sure that is stays up to date with your repository.
-This can be done by periodically generating LSIF data, and pushing it to Sourcegraph.
-You can either [add a step to your CI](adding_lsif_to_workflows.md#lsif-in-continuous-integration), or run it as a [GitHub Action](adding_lsif_to_workflows.md#lsif-on-gitgub).
+Our [continuous integration guide](adding_lsif_to_workflows.md) will get you started.